ninanoo/PoR/README.md

-###### ※ PoR is a new open blockchain consensus algorithm and is still theoretical.<br/><br/>I hope this algorithm will be discussed and improved with the people who study and develop the block chain.<br/><br/>If those who can handle nonlinear values well are involved, I think a complete mathematically provable algorithm will be created.<br/><br/>And I am looking for those who can help with the [Korean-English translation](https://github.com/ninanoo/PoR---Korean-Version/issues/1) of [Korean document](https://github.com/ninanoo/PoR---Korean-Version).
+###### ※ PoR is a new open blockchain consensus algorithm and is still theoretical.<br/><br/>I hope this algorithm will be discussed and improved with the people who study and develop the blockchain.<br/><br/>If those who can handle nonlinear values well are involved, I think a complete mathematically provable algorithm will be created.<br/><br/>And I am looking for those who can help with the [Korean-English translation](https://github.com/ninanoo/PoR---Korean-Version/issues/1) of [Korean document](https://github.com/ninanoo/PoR---Korean-Version).

 <br/>